Learn Organizing Skills

 Labor Summer is not just another summer internship program.
 Students not only learn about unions, they also see how their skills— including industry and policy research, economic and policy analysis, and the ability to speak a language such as Spanish, Tagalog, or Cantonese—can make a valuable contribution to their host organizations.

 Opportunities to meet students

 Unions also benefit from graduates of the program who constitute a highly-skilled, well-trained and committed group of new talent.
 Over its ten-year history, the Labor Summer program has racked up an impressive record.
-It has trained and placed nearly 200 interns.
+It has trained and placed more than 200 interns.
 The program's retention rate—the percentage of interns that continue to work in the labor movement—is almost 30 percent!
 This is an exceptionally high retention rate and speaks to the quality of the program, not to mention the satisfaction of working in the labor movement.
 The value of the program is illustrated by the frequency with which unions hire interns once the program ends.

 The Labor Summer program provides an extremely valuable and successful vehicle for students to learn how their skills and energy can connect with the labor movement and to working people.
 It provides resources and access to the University for unions and community organizations in the form of students, and perhaps most importantly, it provides preparation for and entry into the labor movement to a diverse group of students with valuable skills.